 Clarification 2: extra elements in the platform

 If your infrastructure requires more elements in the flespi platform than the default Commercial plan allows, you are welcome to go beyond the limitations by as much as you need.
 At extra cost.
 How will we charge you?
 You can find the monthly prices for extra elements in the table above or on the pricing page.

-What if you use the element for less than a month?
+What if I use the element for less than a month?

 The logic is similar to storage calculation.
 We will collect daily statistics for each element type and average it for the given month rounding up to the closest integer where necessary.

 Example: You created the fourth channel on November 1 and used it for 15 days.
 Then created the fifth channel on November 1 and used it for the entire month (30 days).
 Therefore, in November you had (5*15 + 4*15) / 30 = 4.5 = 5 channels on average.

 You will pay $30 * (5 total channels — 3 default channels) = $60.

 Once you start using flespi Commercial account you should be aware of the order of payments and consequences of non-payment.
 Below is the details timeline of how you are billed for flespi services: